 This is where a super quiet generator like the Predator 3500W Inverter may prove useful.
 It can be run for 11 hours at 25% capacity and it produces very little noise.
 The model also comes with integrated casters making it perfect to store in the garage and to move around the house when there is an emergency.

 The DuroStar DS4000S is a solid portable generator.
-It offers an eight hour run time on a four gallon gasoline tank at 50% load capacity.
-With 3300w continuous run/4000w surge, this small 7hp engine will be sufficient to run some of the larger appliances such as the refrigerator and a small air conditioner unit.
+It offers an eight-hour run time on a four-gallon gasoline tank at 50% load capacity.
+With 3300w continuous run/4000w surge, this small 7hp engine will be sufficient to run some larger appliances.
+This includes refrigerators or smaller air conditioning units.

 Weighing in at 90 pounds, this unit is easily relocated where you need it, especially when equipped with the optional wheel assembly.
-The heavy duty muffler keeps the noise down at 69dB which is just about the volume of the average television set.
+Note: if purchasing, we highly recommend the assembly as well.
+The heavy duty muffler keeps the noise down at 69 decibels, which is just about the volume of the average television set.

-An impressive 7.5 hour runtime on only 1.1 gallon of gasoline is a nicely efficient engine and the 63dB output is not much louder than ordinary conversation.
-The small size of this generator and relative light weight at 50lbs makes it a true portable.
+An impressive 7.5 hour run time on only 1.1 gallon of gasoline is a nicely efficient engine and the 63 decibel output is not much louder than ordinary conversation.
+The small size of this machine and relatively light weight at 50 pounds makes it a true portable generator option.
 We have seen pictures of this unit neatly stored in a plastic storage bin for clean, worry-free transportation and long term storage.

-On a single 3.4 gallon tank of gasoline you will get a full 9 hour run, or 10.5 hours on a 20lb propane tank.
-The manufacturer claims the unit puts out a modest 69dB with the measurement taken at 23’ away.
+On a single 3.4 gallon tank of gasoline you will get a full 9 hour run, or 10.5 hours on a 20 pound propane tank.
+The manufacturer claims the unit puts out a modest 69 decibels with the measurement taken at 23 feet away.

 The GoPlus 4000 is a nice generator for the price.
 Its lower cost reflects that you are not purchasing all the bells and whistles available on other models, if all you want is portable power, this unit delivers.

 Coming in a little heavier than the DS4000, the DS4400 weighs 135 pounds but comes mounted on the wheeled assembly with foldaway handles.
-Fitted with the same heavy duty muffler, this generator runs at 69dB, similar to the volume of a television in your home.
+Fitted with the same heavy duty muffler, this generator runs at 69 decibels, similar to the volume of a television in your home.

 The 3.8 gallon gasoline tank can be replaced with a larger 4.8 gallon capacity tank depending on your fuel and runtime needs.
 This will give you more than a 12 hour run.
 The extended run length is backed up by a 0.6 quart oil well and an automatic low oil shutoff sensor.

 These six portable generator choices offer a wide variety of options for your power consumption needs.
-If you need a replacement for the family RV power plant, a quick emergency connection to keep your refrigerator, some lights, and a fan running during an extended power outage, or creature comforts while camping, we have picked out some fantastic options for you.
+If you need a replacement for the family RV power plant, a quick emergency connection to keep your refrigerator, some lights, and a fan running during an extended power outage, or creature comforts while camping, we have picked out some fantastic options for the best generators for you.